 - Delirium from The Sandman, what with her being the Anthropomorphic Personification of madness.
-Though she is rather cute and harmless (unless you get on her bad side, as that highway cop found out the hard way...).
+Though she is rather cute and generally harmless (unless you personally get on her bad side or good side, as her insanity makes it so that even when she's trying to do a favor for somebody, it may have horrible unintended consequences).
 And she's the baby of the family.

 - Thanos is occasionally referred to as The Mad God.

 - The protagonist of The Gods Must Be Crazy assumes this is why a Coke bottle falls out of the sky into his primitive village, bringing strife to the community.
-To them, it's a cruel trial that can only have been masterminded by a malevolent and crazy god.
+To them, it's a cruel trial that can only have been masterminded by a malevolent and crazy, or at the very least careless, god.